EMT/Manifesto/README.md

 - Work together to make things better

 ## Make friends
+- Collaborate
+- Communicate
+- Always be contributing
+- Help out
 - Build networks & communities
-- Collaborate

 ## Enjoy what we do
 - Make things we’re proud of